John Milton Hancock: Private sector and back in Washington

 After World War I Hancock moved to the private sector to join the Lehman Brothers in New York City, where he came into prominence.
 His first assignment was the reorganization of the Jewel Tea Company in Chicago, Illinois, nowadays part of Jewel (supermarket).
 Again the University of North Dakota (2017), recalled that the "Jewel Tea Company, Chicago, Illinois... had been financed by them and was now deep in debt.
 The company had been operating at an annual loss of $2 million, along with a substantial debt of $4.5 million.
 Hancock came on board as vice-president and under his watch implemented corrective strategies: unprofitable branches were closed, low-volume routes were dropped, inventories were substantially reduced to provide badly needed cash, common dividends were canceled, and preferred dividends were deferred.
 After these changes were implemented, the result was a complete turnaround for the company.
 By 1924, the company's annual profit was $750,000."

 In 1922 Hancock had been appointed assigned president of the Jewel Tea Company, and in 1924 he became partner in Lehman Brothers, a milestone since he was the first partner not to be a Lehman family member.
 In the next decennia Hancock was interim-director in more company's such as Sears, Cluett Peabody & Company, Brunswick Corporation, and Kroger.
 In the 1930s he also got into civil affairs.

 Hancock was also involved in civil affairs again.
 He was executive officer in the National Recovery Administration in 1933, member of the War Production Board in 1939, and assistant director in the Office of War Mobilization in 1943 appointed by President Franklin D. Roosevelt.
 In 1942 he had done a government survey of the rubber industry with Bernard Baruch, and in 1946 again joined him as general manager of the U.S. Delegation to the United Nations Atomic Energy Commission.
+He also served two terms as mayor of Scarsdale, New York (1935–1937).

+Hancock died at White Plains Hospital on September 25, 1956 and was interred at Kensico Cemetery.